Saturday, March 16, 2024

 Any run that uses the warp staff is usually called a "warp skip" run.
 That tells you everything you need to know about how stupidly powerful the warp staff is: It lets you skip entire chapters because you can bring someone straight to the boss, or the throne.
 All those enemies on the map between the player and the boss / throne are pointless since warp lets the player effortlessly beat the map without needing to deal with them.

 Like Awakening's Pair Up, the warp staff instantly dominates the game's design.
-Any character who can use warp is high tier at least, and the best unit in the game under other circumstance.
+Any character who can use warp is high tier at least, and the best unit in the game under other circumstances.
 In order to make warp not broken, the game has to be designed in such a way that getting from Point A to Point B isn't the main objective.
 Most of the time, a given map objective in Fire Emblem will require that, which means that warp will break it in half.

 I'll finish this post with something that a Fire Emblem reddit user said 6 years ago: